supercollider/supercollider/README_WINDOWS.md

 SuperCollider uses [CMake][cmake] as its build system.
 The main toolchain supported by the development team is Visual Studio - Microsoft's IDE for C++ - which also includes Visual C++, the official Microsoft C++ compiler.
-Use other build environments and toolchains (such as MinGW, gcc, and Cygwin) at your own risk.
+Use of other build environments and toolchains (such as MinGW, gcc, and Cygwin) is not currently supported.

 Required and Optional Components
 --------------------------------